Umuzi-org/ACN-syllabus/content/topics/strategy/sql/_index.md

 Building query tables, Umuzi Strategists are able to merge various data sources that the organization collects.
 This data is used by the organization to find effective solutions.

-How recruits learn the tool:
+How learners learn the tool:

 They learn the tool through the following hands on course: